hsieh672/Watermark/README.md

 # Watermark
-With the idea of protecting the copyright of images, I designed a simple UIUX interface to add watermarks to images.
+To protect the copyright of images, I designed a simple UIUX interface to add watermarks to images.
 ## Enter the host image and initial settings
-When pushing the bottom of "source image",the image which need to add the watermark would be loaded, the system would transform the image from RGB to gray image and showed on the user interface.
+When pushing the bottom of the "source image," the image that needs to add the watermark would be loaded, and the system would transform the image from RGB to gray image and show it on the user interface.
 ```sh
 function pushbutton1_Callback(hObject, eventdata, handles)
 global img bp row_img col_img